HarrisBarber/CS125-HappyBrain/README.md

 to run the program, run the python file health_state.py using IDLE or any other python interpreter

-if it fails to run due to missing libraries, run pip -r install on requirements.txt to install the necessary python libraries
+if it fails to run due to missing libraries, run the command pip -r install on requirements.txt to install the necessary python libraries

 The main files that we wrote are: guidance.py